 12. Update to the latest version of iOS

-As always in these sort of situations, it might be a good idea to update to the latest version of iOS if you are having some issues, especially if you are still sporting a version of the operating system that is one year old or more.
+As always in these sort of situations, it might be a good idea to update to the latest version of iOS if you are having some issues.
+That’s especially true if you are still sporting a version of the operating system that is one year old or more.
 To update to the latest iOS version, go to Settings > General > Software Update.

 13. Reset all content and settings

 The activation issue may actually be a device-specific issue, and unfortunately, you might have to reset the device and set it all up again.
 To do so, go to Settings > General > Reset > Reset All Content and Settings.
 This will wipe out your device and will let you either set it up as new, or set it up from a previous iCloud backup.

-I hope one of these solutions will work for you and that you will fix your activation issue.
+I hope one of these solutions will work for you and that you will fix your waiting for activation issue.
 If you have other tips, please feel free to share in the comments section.